 Section 7.04 Removal and Resignation.
-Any officer as that term is defined in Section 7.02 may be removed for cause by a majority vote of all of the members of the Board of Directors.
+Any officer may be removed for cause by a majority vote of all of the members of the Board of Directors.
 Any officer may resign at any time by giving written notice to the Board of Directors.
 The resignation shall take effect as of the date the notice is received if no effective date is stated in the notice.

 Section 7.05 Vacancies in Office.
-A vacancy in any office for any reason shall be filled in the manner prescribed in these Bylaws for regular appointments to that office.
-If a successor to an office is not otherwise provided for in these Bylaws and if the Board of Directors deems it necessary to fill such vacancy prior to an Annual Membership Meeting, the vacancy shall be filled by the President.
-An officer so appointed shall serve for the remainder of the unexpired term of the office to which the individual is appointed.
+A vacancy in any office for any reason shall be filled by the President.
+An officer so appointed shall serve for the remainder of the unexpired term of the office to which the individual is appointed or until a successor is elected or appointed.

-Section 7.06 Compensation and Expenses.
-Except as otherwise provided in these By Laws, the Board of Directors may decide to compensate and/or reimburse the officers for any reasonable expenses incurred by them in the performance of their duties.
-The standard rate for the reimbursement of expenses related to official travel by personal automobile, shall be the current United States federal government mileage reimbursement rate; such rate shall be obtained through the office of the Chief Operations Officer.

-Section 7.07 President.
-The President shall be the principal officer of the IAI responsible for supervision and control of the governance of the IAI in conformance with the Certificate of Incorporation, the Constitution, the Bylaws and the Operations Manual.
+Section 7.06 President.
+The President shall be the principal officer of the IAI responsible for supervision and control of the governance of the IAI and as described in the Operations Manual.
 The President shall preside at all membership meetings of the IAI and preserve order and decorum.
-The President shall represent the IAI at all functions requiring official Board representation, unless the President appoints another member to so represent the IAI.
+The President shall represent the IAI at all functions requiring official IAI representation, unless the President appoints another member to so represent the IAI.
 Such appointees serve at the discretion of the President.

 (a.)
 Appointments to be Made.
-By October 1 after taking office, the President shall make the following appointments.
-The President shall appoint Regional Representatives in compliance with the provisions of Section 15.05, Subsection (a.) of these Bylaws and the provisions of the Operations Manual.
-The President, unless provided otherwise in these Bylaws, shall appoint and fill vacancies for all committee chairpersons, all committee members, and all IAI Representatives to Other Organizations in compliance with the provisions of Article VIII of these Bylaws and the IAI’s Operations Manual.
+By October 1 after taking office, the President shall appoint Regional Representatives.
+The President, unless provided otherwise in these Bylaws, shall appoint and fill vacancies for all committee chairpersons, all committee members, and all IAI Representatives to other organizations in compliance with the IAI’s Operations Manual.
 Appointees serve at the discretion of the IAI President.

 (b.)
-Review of Allegations of Violations Regarding Ethics, Professional Conduct and Technical Errors.
-In compliance with the provisions of Article XVII of these Bylaws, the President will receive, review and forward as appropriate, all written allegations of violations of ethics, professional conduct and technical errors.
-However, if the President is involved in any way, the First Vice President shall act in place of the President.

-(c.)
 Ex-officio Member.
 The President shall be an ex-officio member of all Committees, and all Sub-committees, except as otherwise provided in these Bylaws.

+(c.)
+Committee Chairperson.
+The President shall serve as the Chairperson of the Long Range Planning and Continuity of Office Committee in conformance with the provisions of the Operations Manual.

 (d.)
-Committee Chairperson.
-The President shall serve as the Chairperson of the Long Range Planning and Continuity of Office Committee in conformance with the provisions of Article VIII, Section 8.04, Subsection (a.) of these Bylaws and the provisions of the Operations Manual.

-(e.)
 Presiding Officer.
-The President shall serve as the Presiding Officer at the Annual General Membership Meeting in conformance with the provisions of Article III, Section 3.04 of these Bylaws.
+The President shall serve as the Presiding Officer at the Annual General Membership Meeting.